johnmcclumpha/RustPlaguedMurderers/readme.md

 Fit out murderers (and now scarecrows!) with random selections of custom attire, skins and melee weapons.

-*NOTE:* Scarecrow functionality has been removed due to it also skinning scientists! will be back in soon

 Configure the attire, skins and weapons to choose from (or leave the plugin defaults if you want) and when spawning murderers will be fitted out with a random combination of attire, skins and weapons.

 You can also configure the health (strength) of the murderers and scarecrows.